Greater London High Points

 London’s Natural High Points vs its Buildings & Structures

-At the time of writing there’s now 17 buildings and structures in London with heights between those of Westerham Heights and Sanderstead Plantation, London’s 2nd highest Borough High Point
+At the time of writing (march 2026) there are now 22 buildings and structures in London with heights between those of Westerham Heights and Sanderstead Plantation, London’s 2nd highest Borough High Point.

 Parent Peaks of The Greater London Boroughs